abhivaikar/seed-static-site/src/content/privacy-policy.md

 ## Children's Privacy

-Seed is intended for developers and testers.
+DataSeed is intended for developers and testers.
 We do not knowingly collect data from children under 13.
 If you are under 13, please do not use this extension.

 ---